-There is an overriding public interest against disclosure. commercial or financial interests.
-Review : This information would be reviewed for disclosure as events and circumstances change.
-151. Schedule E3 (Transitional Handover Services Payment Schedule) The information redacted is the entire schedule.
-Section 32(1)(a), paragraphs (b) and (e) of the definition of "commercial-in-confidence provisions" at clause 1 of Schedule 4 The disclosure of this information discloses the SCAW Contractor's cost structure or profit margins and would place the SCAW Contractor at a substantial commercial disadvantage in relation to potential contractors and provide visibility on the SCAW Contractor's profit margins.
-Section 32(1)(d), item 4(b), (c) and (d) of the table in section 14 The disclosure of this information could reveal commercial-in-confidence provisions of a government contract, diminish the competitive commercial value of information to a person and prejudice a person's legitimate business and The Principal weighed the competing public interest considerations and determined that there was an overriding public interest against disclosure of this information because: a) the redacted information identifies the payment for the performance of any Transitional Handover Service that the SCAW Contractor may be required to undertake under the SCAW Deed; b) the redacted information is commercial-in-confidence as its disclosure would provide visibility on the SCAW Contractor's profit margins in relation to the Transitional Handover Services under the SCAW Deed; and c) disclosure of the redacted information may provide insight on how the SCAW Contractor priced and accepted the Transitional Handover Services for the project.
-If this information were revealed, it could place the SCAW Contractor at a substantial commercial disadvantage in future projects of a similar nature, as the information would be readily accessible to other contractors who the SCAW Contractor may have to negotiate or bid against.
-Therefore the disclosure of the information could reduce the information's competitive commercial value and prejudice the SCAW Contractor's legitimate business, commercial or financial interests.
+There is an overriding public interest against disclosure.
+142. Schedule D18 The information redacted is the entire schedule.
+Section 32(1)(d), item 1(f) of the table in section 14 The disclosure of this information could prejudice the effective exercise by an agency of the agency's functions.
+Section 32(1)(a), paragraphs (b) and (e) of the definition of "commercial-in-confidence provisions" at clause 1 of Schedule 4 The disclosure of this information discloses the SBT Contractor's cost structure or profit margins and would place the SBT Contractor at a substantial commercial disadvantage in relation to potential contractors and provide visibility on the SBT Contractor's profit margins.
+Section 32(1)(d), item 4(b), (c) and (d) of the table in section 14 The disclosure of this information could reveal commercial-in-confidence The Principal weighed the competing public interest considerations and determined that there was an overriding public interest against disclosure for the following reasons: a) the disclosure of the redacted information would provide insight on the apportionment of risk between the Principal and the SBT Contractor, and therefore the risk that the SBT Contractor was willing to price and accept.
+If this information were revealed, it could place the parties at a substantial commercial disadvantage when tendering or negotiating in future projects of a similar nature.
+Therefore the disclosure of the information could reduce the information's competitive commercial value and prejudice the parties' legitimate business, commercial or financial interests.
 Review: This information would be reviewed for disclosure as events and circumstances change.